LearningLocker/docs/src/http-journey-progress.md

 # Journey Progress HTTP Interface

-A an actor/person's progress through a journey.
+An actor/person's progress through a journey.

 It is accessible through the following HTTP interfaces: